-Dec ember 31, 2022 December 31, 2021 The equity instrument measured at fair value through other comprehensive income: Domestic unlisted common stock-ExoOne Bio.
-Co., Ltd. \$ 14,562
+De cember 31, 2023 December 31, 2022 The equity instrument measured at fair value through other comprehensive income: Domestic unlisted common stock-ExoOne Bio.
+Co., Ltd. \$ 11,992 14,562

 - (i) The Company holds such investment in the equity instrument as the long-term strategic investment that is not held for trading purposes; thus, it is categorized as the equity instrument measured at fair value through other comprehensive income. - (ii) In April 2022, the Company participated in the capital increase of ExoOne Bio.
-Co., Ltd. with the amount of \$10,500 thousand and acquired 7.78% equity interests, consisting of 700 thousand common shares. - (iii) Please refer to Note 6(s) for credit and market risk information. - (iv) The above financial assets were not pledged as collateral. - (e) Investments accounted for using equity method
+Co., Ltd. with the amount of \$10,500 thousand and acquired 7.78% equity interests, consisting of 700 thousand common shares.
+For the year ended December 31, 2023, the Company did not participate in the capital increase of ExoOne Bio.
+Co., Ltd., resulting in its shareholding ratio to decrease to 5.94%. - (iii) Please refer to Note 6(s) for credit and market risk information. - (iv) The above financial assets were not pledged as collateral. - (e) Investments accounted for using equity method